SoraEagle/phase-5-project/README.md

 - Randomize the order of the flashcards

-- Implementing OAuth for login/signup
+- Implementing Auth0 for:

+   - Login / Signup

+   - Logout

+   - Showing User Profile Info

 - Allow deleting binders and decks